metosin/ring-swagger/README.md

 [Swagger](https://helloreverb.com/developers/swagger) implementation for Ring using Prismatic [Schema](https://github.com/Prismatic/schema) for data models and coercion.

-- Provides functions to create both Swagger [Resource listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing) and [Api declarations](https://github.com/wordnik/swagger-core/wiki/API-Declaration).
+- Provides functions to create Swagger [Resource listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing), [Api declarations](https://github.com/wordnik/swagger-core/wiki/API-Declaration) and [Swagger-UI](https://github.com/metosin/ring-swagger-ui).
-- Schema extensions for modelling, coercion and [JSON Schema](http://json-schema.org/) generation
+- Schema extensions for modelling, coercion and Swagger [JSON Schema](http://json-schema.org/) generation
 - Does not cover how the routes and models are collected from web apps (and by so should be compatible with all Ring-based libraries)
    - Provides a Map-based interface for higher level web libs to create Swagger Spec out of their route definitions